dmrokan/gsl4godot_gsl/doc/movstat.rst

    to the input vector :data:`x`, storing the output in :data:`y`.
    The parameter :data:`endtype` specifies how windows near the ends of the input should be handled.
    It is allowed for :data:`x` = :data:`y` for an in-place moving window calculation.

+.. function:: size_t gsl_movstat_fill(const gsl_movstat_end_t endtype, const gsl_vector * x, const size_t idx, const size_t H, const size_t J, double * window)

+   This function explicitly constructs the sliding window for the input vector :data:`x` which is centered on the sample :data:`idx`.
+On output, the array :data:`window` will contain :math:`W_{idx}^{H,J}`.
+The number of samples to the left and right of the sample :data:`idx` are specified by :data:`H` and :data:`J` respectively.
+   The parameter :data:`endtype` specifies how windows near the ends of the input should be handled.
+   The function returns the size of the window.

 Accumulators
 ============